 She had been placed in foster care and there was a suspicion of sexual abuse from the foster care worker.
 The drawings and especially the color suggested sexual abuse.

-The Color Red in Art Therapy & Color Therapy: Red is the color of fire and hell.
+The Color Red in Beyond Art Therapy & Color Therapy: Red is the color of fire and hell.
 This color signifies anger, danger, force, passion, aggression, power, courage, violence, blood, and sometimes sexual impulse.

 A client or student that picks a red house might be angry or witnessing anger from others in the home.
 Be open to the possibilities of domestic violence and danger within the home if this color is chosen, especially if the client or student does not admit to being angry.
 It can also be the symbol for luck and love.

-The Color Black in Art Therapy & Color Therapy: Jung called it the “shadow” (the dark part of the self), is a symbol of death, mourning, danger, mystery.
+The Color Black in Beyond Art Therapy & Color Therapy: Jung called it the “shadow” (the dark part of the self), is a symbol of death, mourning, danger, mystery.

-The Color Grey in Art Therapy & Color Therapy: Gray can indicate mourning, depression, illness, and confusion.
+The Color Grey in Beyond Art Therapy & Color Therapy: Gray can indicate mourning, depression, illness, and confusion.
 It can also mean a client, or student, is feeling isolated.
 In nature it is the color of ashes.

 The color grey can suggest sadness, melancholy, and boredom in a client, or student.
-Grey can also signify the unknown, the unconscious / subconscious mind similar to mist coving up a view, or fog covering up a road.
+Grey can also signify the unknown, the unconscious / subconscious mind similar to mist covering up a view, or fog covering up a road.

-The Color Green in Art Therapy & Color Therapy: Green is the combination of blue in yellow, yet it pairs with red.
+The Color Green in Beyond Art Therapy & Color Therapy: Green is the combination of blue in yellow, yet it pairs with red.
 Look at the colors of Christmas, a red rose in green leaves.

 Green is also the color of hope, nature, creativity, serenity, strength, longevity, immortality, wealth, wisdom, knowledge, jealousy, independence and the environment.